 The Concentricity Alignment Tool (CAT) is used to concentrically align turbine diaphragms to the shaft of the turbine.
 (It is also known as Electronic Radial Alignment Gage or ERAG.)
-There are two measuring heads (SCAT – small and LCAT – large) that cover the range of most turbines including some of the smaller marine turbines.
+There are now three measuring heads available that cover the range of most turbines including some of the smaller marine turbines.
 The CAT is manufactured by EDS Measurement Systems, Inc. in Rochester, New York, USA.

 To use the tool, the packing must be removed from the turbine and the packing slot cleaned of any wear deposits and the shaft must be cleaned to give accurate readings.
 The SCAT or LCAT sensor head is then fitted to the packing slot width by installing the proper sideplates and shims and then fitted to the annular space by selecting the proper length of spacer and hex contact screw.
 If the extra width of the sideplates does not allow the hex contact screws to be inserted into the lever arm, then the lever arm extenders could be attached to the lever arm.